9. Communication: Rhythm

 1. Seven Patterns.
 We’ll study the juncture of words, sounds, and gestures, and we’ll look at how rhythmic patterning affects one’s use and identity.
 The exercises include a simple but strangely challenging exercise to coordinate your intentions and your gestures; and an innovative meditation on walking.

 2. “Happy Birthday.”
-We’ll study basic rhythmic concepts (the beat, the measure, the superbar, the fermata, rubato, sforzando . . .) and learn how to organize them into a coherent whole, using “Happy Birthday” as a framework.
-Although ostensibly you’ll be learning to conduct yourself as you sing, in reality you’ll be learning to organize your thoughts and gestures so that they flow more smoothly.
+We’ll study basic rhythmic concepts and learn how to organize them into a coherent whole, using “Happy Birthday” as a framework.
+Don't worry, you don't have to sing if you don't feel like it! . . . you can talk instead and perform the song in speech alone.
+You'll learn to organize your thoughts and gestures so that they flow more smoothly.

 4. The Theater of Marionettes.
 To talk, to express yourself, and to communicate are all “multimedia activities” involving thoughts, words, sounds, rhythms, gestures, and many other features.
 Depending on how and why you do it, gesticulating while speaking is sometimes a handicap, sometimes a strength.
 In this workshop we’ll practice multiple styles of gesticulating (or using your hands as if they were marionettes in a play), so that you become the boss of how you talk.